saulecabrera/jac/crates/parsetrace/README.md

 to number of Wasm instructions executed.

 ### Wasm Func Trace
-A stack of wasm function invocations in order to execute this QuickJS opcode.
+A stack of Wasm function invocations in order to execute this QuickJS opcode.
 This provides a detailed breakdown of where the engine is spending the most fuel when executing a quickjs opcode.
-The value for this field is a list of "wasm execution markers" separated by "|".
-Each wasm execution marker has the format wasm_func_id:[S|E]:c_fuel.
-[S|E] marks the start/end of the wasm function, c_fuel marks the cumulative fuel level, relative to the start of this quickjs opcode execution.
+The value for this field is a list of Wasm execution markers" separated by "|".
+Each Wasm execution marker has the format wasm_func_id:[S|E]:c_fuel.
+[S|E] marks the start/end of the Wasm function, c_fuel marks the cumulative fuel level, relative to the start of this quickjs opcode execution.

 Certain values of the "opcode" column represent special events.
-When opcode = "00", it signifies wasm engine overhead that cannot be attributed to any quickjs opcode.
+When opcode = "00", it signifies Wasm engine overhead that cannot be attributed to any quickjs opcode.
 When opcode = "START|END", it represents the profiled invocation/return of js functions.

 ## How to generate trace file

-To generate a dynamic trace, you need to first create a static wasm binary with Javy, with:
+To generate a dynamic trace, you need to first create a static Wasm binary with Javy, with:

 `javy build -C dynamic=n file_to_js`